spdx/spdx-spec/chapters/4-file-information.md

 **4.15.3** Cardinality: Optional, one or many.

 **4.15.4** Data Format: Reference to the file within the SPDX document.
-For the Tag:value format, this will be the filename.
+For the `tag:value` format, this will be the filename.
 For the RDF format, it will be a reference to the actual file node.

 **4.15.5** Tag: `FileDependency:`